UserGems & Sales Engagement Configuration with Gem-E Messaging

 Once your Cadence is configured with the necessary steps, click the Activate button in the top right to make the Cadence eligible for Automated Actions in Step 5 below.

-This Admin/user will need permission to Sales Engagement AND the permission called Automated Action User.
+These Admins/Users will need permission to Sales Engagement AND the permission called Automated Action User.
 See this Salesforce Help Article for more details on this permission.

-If this permission has been newly assigned, log out of Salesforce and back in to make sure the permission is granted before attempting to set up automated actions.
+If this permission set has been newly assigned, log out of Salesforce and back in to make sure the permission is granted before attempting to set up automated actions.

 5.Create an Automated Action to automatically enroll Gem-E records